nickthename/nickthename.github.io/Rules.md

  A Player refusing to play natural costumes will be penalized a full game.

+#### Colorblind Clause
+Players may request that their opponent change colors to accommodate colorblindness or if their color is indistinguishable from either the other team color or the stage background.
+The request must be made before the match starts.

 #### Neutral Start
 If a Player requests Neutral Start, the Players must use the neutral port configuration below: